SreelakshmiV/finance-ai-agent-human-in-the-loop/README.md

 # Finance AI Agent — Human-in-the-Loop
 > An AI-powered finance decision-support agent designed around policy grounding, controlled refusal, human escalation, and evaluation-driven development.

+Prototype & Data Disclaimer

+This project is a proof-of-concept developed for learning, experimentation, and demonstration purposes.

+- The agent is grounded using publicly available Microsoft documentation together with fictional/sample finance policies created specifically for this prototype.
+- Example policies, including the Travel & Expense policy and associated approval thresholds, are simulated and do not represent the policies of any real organisation.
+- All finance scenarios, transactions, amounts, users, approval paths, and business examples used in this repository are fictional or test data.
+- No live organisational, customer, employee, vendor, financial, or other confidential data is used.
+- The workflow demonstrates an architectural pattern for policy-grounded AI decision support and human-in-the-loop controls; it is not connected to a production finance environment.

 ## 1. The Problem

 Finance teams deal with policies, approval rules, exceptions, and operational questions where an AI assistant cannot simply "guess" an answer.